TVVaishnavi/cineTime/README.md

-# bookMyShow
+# CineTime

 ## Description

-This repository contains the backend for the BookMyShow application.
-The application is built using Express.js for the server, MongoDB for the database, and Jest for unit testing.
-Users can sign up and log in, browse movies and theatres, select seats, book tickets, and cancel bookings.
+This repository contains both the backend and frontend for the CineTime application.
+The backend is built using Express.js for the server, MongoDB for the database, and Jest for unit testing.
+The frontend is developed using React.js with HTML/CSS for the user interface.
+Users can sign up and log in, browse movies, select theatres, choose seats, and book tickets.
+The application also includes a user profile page.
 Admins can directly log in to manage the system.
+For UI testing, Cypress is used, and Percy is integrated for visual testing.

 ## Features